petervtzand/announcio/README.md

 # announcio

 A React Native app that displays text character by character with customizable colors and looping animation.
+I created this app with claude code, to test its capabilities.

 ## Features